-- 1. Performing detailed catchment investigations and preparing compliance plans for participant area inputs to the core area sewer system that both (1) exceeds their sewer allocations and (2) contribute to sub 5-year overflows. - 2.
-Preparing asset management plans identifying sewer asset life span, when sewer assets will be replaced, the level of funding required, and how that will help to reduce inflow and infiltration over time as infrastructure is renewed. - Preparing drainage improvement plans for those areas where building foundation drains are unable to connect to the storm drainage system.
-Incorporating these improvement plans into long term capital plans. - 4.
+- 1. Performing detailed catchment investigations and preparing compliance plans for participant area inputs to the core area sewer system that both (1) exceeds their sewer allocations and (2) contribute to sub 5-year overflows. - Preparing asset management plans identifying sewer asset life span, when sewer assets will be replaced, the level of funding required, and how that will help to reduce inflow and infiltration over time as infrastructure is renewed. - 3.
+Preparing drainage improvement plans for those areas where building foundation drains are unable to connect to the storm drainage system. - 4.
 Applying for grants targeted specifically to address catchment areas contributing to overflows less than a 5-year return period. - 5.
 Carrying out additional flow monitoring in catchments with elevated I&I, as appropriate. - 6.
 Carry out the recommendations outlined in the I&I Management Plan that relate to their specific participant area or collection system. - 7.
 If sanitary municipal sewer flows exceed allotted flows from Bylaw 4304, consider implementing a private sewer lateral replacement bylaw to replace laterals that have exceeded their service life and separate combined storm and sanitary connections.